Determining School Supports

 • How do schools and students reduce the use of aides over time?

 • What concerns are raised about flexibility, peer supports, other school programs?

 • When student, school staff and parents disagree on how much support is needed, how do we have these conversations and come to mutual agreement?

-Join us for an overview of laws, school obligations, and strategies for students, educators, and parents.
+Join us for an overview of laws, school obligations, and some communication strategies for the students, educators, and parents who determine individual supports.

 (Helen Keller Room)

 135 East Frederick Street

 To register on-line please click here:

 To register by phone please call Shelley at 607-437-0077.